Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Link with the monodromy conjecture

-By Igusa's results from \cite{Igusa3} in the form of \cite{DenefBour}, Corollary 1.4.5 and the comment at the end of \cite{DenefVeys}, it follows that $t_0$ either equals $-1$ or is at most $-(n-s)/d$.
+for infinitely many pairs $(m,\xi)$ and a constant $c'_p$ independent of $m,\xi$.
 Clearly the bound from (\ref{bound:SfNp}) holds if Conjecture \ref{con1} holds for $f$.
-Hence, if $t_0>-(n-s)/d$, then $t_0=-1$.
-By our assumption that $d>1$, the value $-1$ is automatically a zero of the Bernstein-Sato polynomial of $f$.
-This completes the proof of the theorem. \end{proof} Showing the bounds (\ref{bound:SfNp}) from the above proof for general $f$ does not seem easy, although they are much weaker (and much less useful) than the bounds from (\ref{bound:SfN}), because of the dependence of $c_p$ on $p$.
+By (\ref{bound:SfNp}) and (\ref{lowerboun}), if $t_0>-(n-s)/d$, then $t_0=-1$.
+Since $f$ is non-constant, the value $-1$ is automatically a zero of the Bernstein-Sato polynomial of $f$.
+This completes the proof of the proposition. \end{proof} Showing the bounds (\ref{bound:SfNp}) from the above proof for general $f$ does not seem easy, although they are much weaker (and much less useful adelically) than the bounds from (\ref{bound:SfN}), because of the dependence of $c_p$ on $p$.